cloudify-cosmo/docs.getcloudify.org/content/cli/plugins.md

 #### Optional flags

-* `-p, --path TEXT` - Path to a budle file or URL.
+* `-p, --path TEXT` - Path to a plugins bundle file or URL.
 If unspecified, a default URL is used.

 &nbsp;
 #### Example